Altaruss28/Origin/Documentation/incrementalChangelog.md

 ## Origin-v1.0

-The setup has been renamed from 'AST' (Alternative-Setup-Testing) to Origin
+The setup has been renamed from 'AST' (Alternative-Setup-Testing) to 'Origin'

 ### Rebalance changes:
 - Woodcutter's hut health down to 125